harshitsiwach/swift-leagues/swift leagues/VisionOS_Porting_Guide.md

 ## 1. iOS App Overview

 **Name:** CryptoLeagues
-**Purpose:** A fantasy league application based on cryptocurrencies.
-Users select a team of 5 cryptocurrencies, and their performance is tracked.
+**Purpose:** A fantasy league application based on cryptocurrencies and stocks.
+Users select a team of 5 assets (cryptocurrencies or stocks), and their performance is tracked.

 ### Core Features:

-*   **Cryptocurrency Data:** Fetches real-time cryptocurrency data (price, name, symbol, 24-hour change) from the CoinGecko API.
+*   **Asset Data:** Fetches real-time cryptocurrency and stock data (price, name, symbol, 24-hour change) from the CoinGecko and Financial Modeling Prep APIs.
-*   **Team Selection:** Allows users to select a team of up to 5 cryptocurrencies.
+*   **Team Selection:** Allows users to select a team of up to 5 assets (mix of cryptocurrencies and stocks).
 *   **Team Submission:** Saves the user's selected team to a Supabase backend, linking it to their wallet address.
 *   **Wallet Integration:**
     *   Connects to Ethereum-based wallets.